 Data centres in 2016: Emerson's top five trends

-Anand Sanghi, Emerson Network Power Asia president, says data centre technologies are emerging and evolving at an ‘astounding’ pace, with customers investing in upgrading their legacy infrastruture while driving innovation to deliver more value-added services.
+Anand Sanghi, Emerson Network Power Asia president, says data center technologies are emerging and evolving at an ‘astounding’ pace, with customers investing in upgrading their legacy infrastruture while driving innovation to deliver more value-added services.

 “Bimodal IT, software-defined networking and the internet of things are impacting traditional system architectures and we are seeing changes at both the core/cloud as well as the edge of the network,” Sanghi says.